sixty-north/segpy/README.rst

 Segpy is open source software created by Sixty North and licensed under the GNU Affero General Public License.

+Alternative commercial license terms are available from Sixty North AS if you wish to redistribute Segpy as part of a proprietary closed source product or deliver software software-as-a-service (SaaS) using Segpy as part of a proprietary closed source service.

 Status
 ======